joelving/Blog/content/post/reinventing-time-reporting-part-1.md

 }
 {{< /highlight >}}

+> **Newbie tip:** You can't very easily translate a SequencePosition to an index, but if you are only slicing from the front, you can subtract the length of the result from the original in order to get the index.
+Took me a while to figure out.

-With our line neatly cut out for us, we can split it according to <a href="https://tools.ietf.org/html/rfc5545" target="_blank">RFC 5545</a>.
+With our line neatly cut out for us, we can split it according to <a href="https://tools.ietf.org/html/rfc5545" target="_blank" rel="noopener">RFC 5545</a>.
 In particular, we need the syntax:

 {{< highlight pseudo >}}
 contentline = name *(";" param ) ":" value CRLF